7 guests. 7 secrets. 1 killer.

 With 7 guests and one being a killer, the book has been well written and very cleverly put together.
 Halfway through, when I thought I had sussed the killer, it took me on a much different track and did so with ease, without changing the story.
 I thought it was very well done.

-With plenty of surprises in store Sleep is a novel that will make sure that you don’t want to sleep until you have finished the book.
+With plenty of surprises in store Sleep is a novel that will make sure that you don’t want to close your eyes until you have finished the book.
 Get ready for a sleepless night!

 C.L.
 Taylor has written a novel that is absolutely brilliant and possibly one of the best psychological thrillers of the year.